lseguin1337/ft_parser/README.md

 This library is a generic Grammar Library for the C language.

-That can be use to parse any text you want.
+That can be use to parse any input you want.
 As example there is some small grammar to parse a printf string or a calc.

 ```c
 #include <stdio.h>